Naseefabu/kafka-sample/README.md

     "APE/USD": 1
   }
   ```
+  This file maps the btcusdt symbol to partition 0 and the apeusdt symbol to partition 1 under the binance-orderbook topic.
+Consumers can subscribe to the specific partitions they are interested in based on the symbol they want to trade.

   The symbols partition maps is an essential aspect of this project.
 It's like a JSON file inside the project directory that tells you which partition ID does a specific symbol takes in a particular topic.
 For example, in the binance-orderbook topic, we may have a lot of partitions based on symbols in the Binance exchange, so the partition map will tell you what symbol and its partition ID so that consumers can identify them easily.

   ### Step 3: Start Producers and Consumers